neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getrawmempool.md

 Request body:

-Verbose = 1，current block height as well as lists of verified / unverified transaction hashes in memory pool are returned.
+When Verbose = 1，current block height as well as lists of verified / unverified transaction hashes in memory pool are returned.

 ```json
 {